k9w/bsdpizza/README.md

 ## Contributing

-If you would like to contribute to this website, fork this repo, commit your changes, and submit a pull request.
+If you would like to contribute to this website, clone this repo, commit your changes, and submit a pull request.

 ## License